speedcontrols/ac_sc_grinder/doc/assembly.md

 - [UR SUGAR Top Coat](https://www.aliexpress.com/item/32948364351.html) - may
   be more viscous than desired for comfortable work.

-Make sure to clean PCB with IPA prior to apply gel.

 Disadvantage: average adhesion, not tested in long term (months and years).